Emergency Hardship Funding

 - unforeseen or unusually high medical or dental expenses not fully covered by Harvard insurance

-- travel costs associated with a personal or family emergency, crisis, or death
+- travel costs associated with a personal or immediate family emergency, crisis, or death

 - temporary housing and/or other essential needs due to displacement by fire, natural disaster, or other unexpected events.